idm-oxford/climate-epidemics/docs/index.rst

 =====================

-climepi is a Python package for combining ensemble climate projections with models of climate suitability for vector-borne diseases to analyze the impacts of climate change and its uncertainties on disease risks.
+climepi is a Python package for combining ensemble climate projections with models of climate suitability for vector-borne diseases, in order to analyze the impacts of climate change and its uncertainties on disease risks.

 .. toctree::
    :maxdepth: 2